NKI-AI/direct/paper.md

 # Functionality

 DIRECT allows for easy and flexible experimentation.
-The user can define a configuration file with the `.yaml` extension in which all the training, validation, inference, model, physics, and dataset parameters are specified.
-DIRECT can be used for training and/or validating models not only on CPU memory but on multiple GPUs as well (if they are available), as it is integrated with NVIDIA cuDNN <br>[@chetlur2014cudnn].
+The user can define a configuration file with the `.yaml` extension in which all the parameters for training, validation, inference, model, physics, and dataset are specified.
+DIRECT can be employed for training and/or validating models on multiple machines and GPUs as it is integrated with PyTorch's `torch.distributed` module and NVIDIA's cuDNN <br>[@chetlur2014cudnn].
+Besides the already-stored baselines, the user can easily incorporate into DIRECT their own inverse problem solvers.

 # Baselines Stored